ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 Box reflection component:

 * `Extents`: The extents of the box projection.
 The cubemap will be projected to this box.
-* `InfluenceScale`, * `InfluenceShift`: The influence volume can be smaller than the projected volume (extents) of the probe.
-This can be useful if your have e.g. a long corridor that you want to place multiple probes in.
+* `InfluenceScale`, `InfluenceShift`: The influence volume can be smaller than the projected volume (extents) of the probe.
+This can be useful if you have e.g. a long corridor that you want to place multiple probes in.
 Each will have the same projection but a different part of the projection volume will be set as the influence volume centred around a probe capture offset.
-* `PositiveFalloff`, * `NegativeFalloff`: Percentage of the influence volume in each direction that is smoothly blended into other probes.
+* `PositiveFalloff`, `NegativeFalloff`: Percentage of the influence volume in each direction that is smoothly blended into other probes.
 The falloff is defined for each face of the box.

 Common properties for both sphere and box reflection probes that describe how the probe is captured:

 * `ReflectionProbeMode`: `Dynamic` makes the skylight update continuously. `Static` will only update once at the start.
-* `IncludeTags`, `ExcludeTags`: These [tags](../../projects/tags.md) define which objects in the scene are used to compute the skylight.
-Make sure that the object that renders your [sky](../../effects/sky.md) has this include tag set.
+* `IncludeTags`, `ExcludeTags`: These [tags](../../projects/tags.md) define which objects in the scene are used to capture the scene.
 This is the same mechanism as used in the [camera component](../camera-component.md).
+By default, the `SkyLight` tag is excluded to allow for dynamic composition with the [sky light component](sky-light-component.md).
 * `NearPlane`, `FarPlane`: Camera settings used when the lighting is captured from the scene.
 If `NearPlane` is set to `Auto`, a value is computed automatically from the `FarPlane`.
 * `CaptureOffset`: The capture offset allows for the capture position of the probe to be decoupled from the game object position.
-* `ShowDebugInfo`: If enabled, a sphere with a preview of the sky image is rendered at the position of the skylight object.
-Use this to check whether all desired objects contribute to the skylight.
+* `ShowDebugInfo`: If enabled, a sphere with a preview of the probe cubemap is rendered at the position of the capture offset.
+Use this to check whether all desired objects contribute to the probe.
+Above the sphere will be a stack of other spheres that showcase the reflection with increased roughness.

 ## See Also